Csejrup/SocialNetworkingApp/Readme.md

 - **Data Isolation**: Each microservice has full control over its data schema and structure, reducing coupling between services.
 - **Scalability**: Services can scale independently without impacting others.
 - **Resilience**: Failures in one service's database do not propagate to others.
 #### Key Features:
 - **Dedicated Databases**: Each service (e.g., UserProfileService, TweetPostingService, and InteractionService) uses its own database to store its relevant data.
 - **Decoupled Architecture**: No direct database sharing occurs between services; all interactions happen via API calls or events.

+### Event-Driven Architecture
+The system follows an Event-Driven Architecture, leveraging RabbitMQ as the message broker for communication between microservices.
+This pattern decouples services, enabling asynchronous communication and improving scalability.

+* **Event Publishing:** Services publish domain events to RabbitMQ after performing their local operations.
+For example: TweetPostedEvent from TweetPostingService when a tweet is created.
+UserProfileUpdatedEvent from UserProfileService when a user updates their profile.
+* **Event Consumption:** Services listen to relevant events and perform necessary actions.
+For example:

+* InteractionService listens for TweetPostedEvent to enable interactions like likes and comments.
+* UserProfileService listens for TweetDeletedEvent to update user activity records.
+#### Key Features:
+* **Asynchronous Communication:** Services interact by publishing and consuming events, avoiding direct synchronous calls.
+* **Scalability:** Independent scaling of services is possible as they are loosely coupled.
+* **Fault Isolation:** Failures in one service do not directly impact others.

 ### Saga Pattern
 The system uses a **Choreography-based Saga Pattern** to manage distributed transactions across microservices.